-Class Length Deadline for Withdrawal
+Class Length

+Three weeks

+Four weeks

+Four weeks

-Three weeks End of 2nd class
+End of 2nd class

-Four weeks End of 3rd class
+End of 3rd class

+Five weeks

-Five weeks End of 4th class
+End of 4th class

+Six weeks

-Six weeks End of 4th class
+End of 4th class

 Students intentionally withdrawing from classes receive "Ws."
 The grade of "F" is recorded for a student who withdraws (intentionally or unintentionally) after the withdrawal date.
 Students who choose to withdraw from a course must notify the Office for Lifelong Learning.
 A staff member from that office will complete the appropriate paperwork to affect the withdrawal.
 Students may not withdraw from class to avoid a failing grade in a course.
+Students are encouraged to check with Student Financial Services before withdrawing from a course or from their major to discuss financial aid implications.